We are here to help YOU live FREE of IRS issues and harassment!

 Have IRS or state income tax agencies harassed you with letters?
 Filed tax liens against you?
 Threatened to take your money?
 Stolen your money?
 Summoned you or your bank for information about you?
 Put you under criminal investigation?
 Sent you letters by certified mail?

-Freedom Law School can help you in these ways:
+Freedom Law School can help you in these three ways:

-- For immediate answers, call our office to speak with one of our dedicated volunteers who have previous general experience with business and taxes and are under the direct training and supervision of Peymon Mottahedeh, founder and president of Freedom Law School.
-The volunteer may be able to assist you with your question.
-They can certainly answer general questions in regards to Freedom Law School, our courses and course packages and other educational materials.
+- 1) For immediate answers, call our office between 9:00 AM and 6:00 PM Eastern time, Monday through Friday, to speak with one of our dedicated activists who have previous general experience with business and taxes and are under the direct training and supervision of Peymon Mottahedeh, founder of Freedom Law School.
+The activist may be able to assist you with your question.
+They can certainly answer general questions in regards to Freedom Law School, our courses and course packages and other educational materials;

-- FREE public consultation by Peymon Mottahedeh, founder and president of Freedom Law School: For answers to your questions, attend any of our weekly Freedom Hour live online broadcasts Thursdays at 7 PM Eastern and call the number to ask your question.
+- 2) For a FREE public consultation by Peymon Mottahedeh, founder of Freedom Law School, attend any of our weekly Freedom Hour live online broadcasts Thursdays at 7 PM Eastern and call in to ask Peymon your question;

 CLICK HERE for details.

-- Paid private consultation: To schedule your first one-hour, one-on-one detailed appointment with Peymon Mottahedeh, founder and president of Freedom Law School, download the order form (link below), fill in the blanks, and send it with $300 (CASH ONLY) by Priority or Express Mail to PO Box 10599, Brooksville FL 34603-0599.
+- 3) For your first one-hour private consultation with Peymon, download the order form, fill in the blanks, and send it with $300 cash by Priority or Express Mail to PO Box 10599, Brooksville FL 34603-0599.
 (Additional hours are $600 per hour.)

 CLICK HERE to download order form (PDF file).